 A tension headache is the most common type of headache.
-This type of headache can cause mild or moderate pain in the head, neck, and behind the eyes.
-Some patients say that a tension headache feels like a tight band around their foreheads.
+It can cause mild, moderate, or intense pain in your head, neck, and behind your eyes.
+Some patients say that a tension headache feels like a tight band around their forehead.

-The majority of people who suffer from tension headaches have episodic headaches, which occur (on average) one or two times per month.
+The majority of people who suffer from tension headaches have episodic headaches, which occur one or two times per month on average.
 However, tension headaches can also be chronic.
-Chronic headaches affect about 3 percent of the population and include headache episodes that last for more than 15 days per month.
-Women are twice as likely to suffer from tension headaches as men are (Cleveland Clinic).
+According to the Cleveland Clinic, chronic headaches affect about 3 percent of the U.S. population and include headache episodes that last for more than 15 days per month.
+Women are twice as likely to suffer from tension headaches as men.

-Tension headaches are caused by muscle contractions in the head and neck.
+Tension headaches are caused by muscle contractions in the head and neck regions.
 A variety of foods, activities, and stressors can cause these types of contractions.
-Some people develop tension headaches after staring at a computer screen for long hours or driving for long periods.
-Cold temperatures may also trigger a tension headache in some people.
+Some people develop tension headaches after staring at a computer screen for a long time or after driving for long periods.
+Cold temperatures may also trigger a tension headache.

 Symptoms of a tension headache include:

 The pain is usually mild or moderate, but it can also be intense.
-In this case, you might confuse your tension headache with a migraine, which is a type of headache that causes throbbing pain on one or both sides of the head.
-However, tension headaches do not cause all the symptoms of migraines, such as nausea and vomiting.
-In rare cases, a tension headache can cause sensitivity to light and noise.
+In this case, you might confuse your tension headache with a migraine, which is a type of headache that causes throbbing pain on one or both sides of your head.
+However, tension headaches don’t cause all the symptoms of migraines, such as nausea and vomiting.
+In rare cases, a tension headache can cause sensitivity to light and loud noise, similar to migraines.

-Other tips for easing a tension headache include:
+Other ways to ease a tension headache include:

-However, these techniques may not keep tension headaches from returning.
+However, these techniques may not keep all tension headaches from returning.

 Since tension headaches are often caused by specific triggers, identifying the factors that cause your headaches is one way to prevent future episodes.

 A headache diary will help you determine the cause of your tension headaches.
-Keep a record of your daily meals, beverages, and activities, as well as any situations that trigger stress.
-For each day that you have a tension headache, make a note in your diary.
+You can keep a record of your daily meals, beverages, and activities, as well as any situations that trigger stress.
+For each day that you have a tension headache, make a note of it.
 After several weeks or months, you may be able to make a connection.
-For example, if your diary shows that headaches occurred on days when you ate a particular food, this food may be your trigger.
+For example, if your journal shows that headaches occurred on days when you ate a particular food, this food may be your trigger.

-Tension headaches often respond to treatment and rarely cause permanent damage.
-However, chronic tension headaches can affect your quality of life.
-These headaches may make it difficult for you to participate in physical activities.
+Tension headaches often respond to treatment and rarely cause any permanent neurological damage.
+Still, chronic tension headaches can affect your quality of life.
+These headaches can also make it difficult for you to participate in physical activities.
 You may also miss days of work or school.
 If it becomes a serious problem, talk to your doctor.

-Also, be sure to not ignore severe symptoms.
+It’s important not to ignore severe symptoms.
 Seek medical attention immediately if you have a headache that starts suddenly or a headache accompanied by slurred speech, loss of balance, or a high fever.
-This can indicate a more serious problem, such as a stroke, tumor, or an aneurysm.
+This can indicate a much more serious problem, such as a stroke, tumor, or an aneurysm.